 36.02 Identify and define the characteristics of a substation.
 36.03 Design, identify and analyze motor projection devices.
 36.04 Analyze the loading, voltage drops, balance and circuit balance of a 3 phase system.
-37.0 Demonstrate proficiency in 3 phase power system analysisThe student will be able to: 37.01 Covert between physical units (amperes, volts, OHMS, watts and VARS and per unit parameters).
-37.02 Analyze radial distribution systems (complete line and phase, voltages, currents and power flows).
+37.0 Demonstrate proficiency in 3 phase power system analysisThe student will be able to: 37.01 Convert between physical units (e.g. amperes, volts, OHMS, watts and VARS and per unit parameters).
+37.02 Analyze radial distribution systems (e.g. complete line and phase, voltages, currents and power flows).
 37.03 Analyze 3 phase systems on a single phase basis (assume balanced systems).
 37.04 Analyze the loading, voltage drops, balance and circuit balance of a 3 phase system.
 38.0 Demonstrate proficiency in basic surveying skillsThe student will be able to: 38.01 Define and apply the general principles of surveying.
 38.02 Be proficient in the use of and application of survey equipment.
 38.03 Identify easements and analyze legal descriptions.
 39.0 Demonstrate proficiency in distribution circuit designThe student will be able to: 39.01 Design basic overhead and underground single and 3 phase line extensions.
 39.02 Demonstrate an understanding of fuse and breaker coordination.
 39.03 Demonstrate an understanding of the "per unit" system of calculations.
 39.04 Demonstrate an understanding of grounded and ungrounded systems.
-40.0 Demonstrate proficiency in both Cyber and Physical substation security measuresThe student will be able to: 40.01 Demonstrate an understanding of CIP standards.
-40.02 Demonstrate an understanding of FERC bulk electric system requirements.
+40.0 Demonstrate proficiency in both cyber and physical substation security measuresThe student will be able to: 40.01 Demonstrate an understanding of Critical Infrastructure Protection (CIP) standards.
+40.02 Demonstrate an understanding of Federal Energy Regulatory Commission (FERC) bulk electric system requirements.